-- Unlawful Imprisonment in the Second Degree (NY PL 135.05)
+- Unlawful Imprisonment in the Second Degree: NY PL 135.05

-- Unlawful Imprisonment in the First Degree (NY PL 135.10)
+- Unlawful Imprisonment in the First Degree: NY PL 135.10

-While you should have an in depth conversation with your New York criminal lawyer in the event you are investigated, arrested or indicted for any degree of Unlawful Imprisonment, New York Penal Law 135.05, is perpetrated when you restrain another person.
-The more serious felony offense of 135.10 is perpetrated when you restrain another person and the circumstance of that restraint exposes the other person to a risk of serious physical injury.
-It is important to note that the risk of injury not merely be any type of injury, but "serious physical injury" as defined by law.
-This level of injury is more than a black eye or broken nose and is the type of injury that could lead to impairment of health, disfigurement and even death.
+While you should have an in depth conversation with your New York criminal lawyer in the event you are investigated, arrested or indicted for any degree of Unlawful Imprisonment, keep the following in mind.
+To secure a conviction for the base level or misdemeanor Second Degree Unlawful Imprisonment, New York Penal Law 135.05, you must restrain another person.
+The more serious felony offense of New York Penal Law 135.10, First Degree Unlawful Imprisonment, is perpetrated when you restrain another person and the circumstance of that restraint exposes the other person to a risk of serious physical injury.
+Just as with any crime involving “serious physical injury,” the type of injury that the District Attorney must prove beyond a reasonable doubt is one that could lead to impairment of health, disfigurement and even death.